christyheaton/PyLadies_Presentation/slides.md

 Difficult because documentation is limited

-## I learned and teach the arcpy module
+## Unlike what I was used to with arcpy
 Tons of documentation!